 Use these checks to fix call quality:

-• Ask your IT team whether your Talk traffic goes through a VPN.
+• Ask your IT team whether your Talk traffic goes through a virtual private network (VPN).
 If it does, make sure Talk traffic does not go through your company network.
 Your IT department can split-tunnel this traffic or remove the Zendesk IP addresses from the VPN.

 • Run the Twilio network test to confirm ports are open, speed is adequate, and you connect to the right endpoint.
-For guidance on how to use these results, see How do I use the Twilio network test to troubleshoot Talk agent calls?.
+To use these results, see How to use the Twilio network test to troubleshoot Talk agent calls?

 • Connect your computer to your router with an Ethernet cable.
-Wi‑Fi works, but Ethernet is more stable because other wireless devices can interfere with the signal.
+Wi‑Fi works, but Ethernet is stable because other wireless devices can interfere with the signal

 • Try a different web browser to rule out a browser issue

 • Connect your headset to the computer with a 3.5 mm cable instead of Bluetooth.
-A USB connection is also better than Bluetooth.
-Other wireless devices and signals can degrade audio.
-To rule out the headset as the cause, use your computer speakers and make a test call.
+A USB connection is better than Bluetooth.
+Other wireless devices and signals degrade audio.
+To rule out the headset as the cause, use your computer speakers and make a test call

-• If you use a gaming headset, disable its audio driver software.
-It is not supported and can cause issues with Talk.
-Sometimes browsers, such as Chrome, do not synchronize fast enough in this situation.
+• If you use a gaming headset, deactivate its audio driver software.
+It is not supported and causes issues with Talk.
+Sometimes browsers, such as Chrome, do not synchronize fast enough in this situation

 To see how stable your internet connection is: